Extra (Australian TV channel): History

-On the Nine Network, the Extra brand was first used in Brisbane on a television news program, that was axed in 2009.
+On the Nine Network, the Extra brand was first used in Brisbane on a television news program, that was axed on 18 June 2009.

-Extra launched on 26 March 2012 with the pre-launch slide disappearing, an ident and its first infomercial presentation the 30-Second smile, as you can see in the referenced YouTube video.
+Extra launched on 26 March 2012 on channel 94 in Sydney, Melbourne, Brisbane, Darwin and Northern NSW & Gold Coast on channel 84.

-Extra replaced WIN Corporation’s datacast channel Gold, in both Adelaide and Perth, after both were purchased by Nine Entertainment in 2013.
+Extra replaced WIN Corporation's datacast channel Gold, in both Adelaide and Perth, after both were purchased by Nine Entertainment in 2013.
 Nine Adelaide launched Extra on 1 July 2013 while Nine Perth launched Extra on 30 September 2013, both along with the timeshift service Extra 2.

 On 26 November 2015, Nine's new lifestyle channel 9Life launched in metropolitan areas on channel 94.
 As a result, Extra, which was on channel 94 at the time, was moved to channel 95, replacing its timeshift service Extra 2.
-However, Extra remained in broadcast on regional Nine affiliate NBN on channels 84 in place of 9Life.
+However, Extra remained in broadcast on regional Nine owned NBN on channels 84 in place of 9Life.

 On 19 January 2016, Extra replaced WIN's five-hour timeshift of their datacasting channel Gold titled Gold 2 on channel 82.
-When WIN and NBN launched 9Life in March 2016, their channel listings were reshuffled to mirror Nine's metropolitan listings which put Extra on channel 85 in both listings.
+When WIN and NBN launched 9Life in March 2016, their channel listings were reshuffled to mirror Nine's metropolitan listings which put Extra on channel 85 (later on channel 86) in both listings.

 Extra ceased broadcasting on 24 September 2018 with the channel space to be occupied by Your Money, a joint venture business channel between Nine and Australian News Channel.
 Promotional trailers for Your Money were shown during the period until 6:00 am Eastern on 1 October 2018, when the new channel came on air.
-After Your Money was closed down on 17 May 2019, its DTT channel space was taken by an HD version of 9Gem.
+After Your Money was closed down on 17 May 2019, its DTT channel space was taken by a HD version of 9Gem.

 The channel was re-launched 1 October 2020 on digital channel 97 (87 in Northern NSW) after 2 years off the air.

 Availability

-Extra is available in standard definition in metropolitan areas through Nine Network owned-and-operated stations: TCN Sydney, GTV Melbourne, QTQ Brisbane, NWS Adelaide and STW Perth as well as NBN Northern New South Wales.
+Extra is available in standard definition in metropolitan areas and Northern NSW through Nine Network and WIN TV regional areas on channel 86. owned-and-operated stations: TCN Sydney, GTV Melbourne, QTQ Brisbane, NWS Adelaide, STW Perth, NTD Darwin and NBN Northern New South Wales.